 Benefits of the Bath Salts Ingredients

-This main ingredient helps relax mind and body.
-Soaking in Epsom salt can help provide soothing relief from stress, sore muscles, and stiffness.
+First of all, this main ingredient helps relax mind and body.
+Furthermore, soaking in Epsom salt can help provide soothing relief from stress, sore muscles, and stiffness.
 And since many people are deficient in magnesium, a warm Epsom salt bath is a great way to supplement magnesium levels.
-Epsom salt is widely available at grocery stores, pharmacies, or online.
+Also, Epsom salt is widely available at grocery stores, pharmacies, or online.

 Mineral-rich Sea Salts